Training Spiking Neural Networks Using Lessons From Deep Learning: Training Spiking Neural Networks

+To summarize: the surrogate gradient enables errors to propagate to earlier layers, regardless of spiking. \textbf{But spiking is still needed to trigger a weight update.}

-For clarity, we provide a distinction between the dead neuron problem and the vanishing gradient problem.
+To reiterate, surrogate gradients will not enable learning in the absence of spiking.
+This provokes an important distinction between the dead neuron problem and the vanishing gradient problem.
 A dead neuron is one that does not fire, and therefore does not contribute to the loss.
 This means the weights attached to that neuron have no `credit' in the credit assignment problem.
+The relevant gradient terms during the training process will remain at zero.
 Therefore, the neuron cannot learn to fire later on and so is stuck \textit{forever}, not contributing to learning.

-Dead neurons are caused by non-differentiable functions that force the gradient to zero, whereas vanishing gradients can arise in ANNs as well as SNNs.
+On the other hand, vanishing gradients can arise in ANNs as well as SNNs.
 For deep networks, the gradients of the loss function can become vanishingly small as they are successively scaled by values less than `1' when using several common activation functions (e.g., a sigmoid unit).
 In much the same way, RNNs are highly susceptible to vanishing gradients because they introduce an additional layer to the unrolled computational graph at each time step.
 Each layer adds another multiplicative factor in calculating the gradient, which makes it susceptible to vanishing if the factor is less than `1', or exploding if greater than `1'.
 The ReLU activation became broadly adopted to reduce the impact of vanishing gradients, but remains underutilised in surrogate gradient implementations \cite{he2015delving}.

-A further note of caution: the reset mechanism in \Cref{eq:2} is a function of the spike, and is also non-differentiable.
-It is important to ensure the surrogate gradient is not cloned into the reset function as it has been empirically shown to degrade network performance \cite{zenke2021remarkable}.
-Either the original analytical derivative can be used such that it (almost always) provides no error feedback to the gradient update, or more cautiously, the reset pathway can be detached from the computation graph.
+Surrogate gradients do not need to be explicitly defined in snnTorch as the arctan surrogate is applied by default.
+But the following code snippet shows how you might use an alternative with a leaky integrate-and-fire neuron: